brussell36/pig-dice-game/README.md

   Output: roll: 5
   Total: 8

+Create a _current total player score_ display that shows the sum of that players individual turn scores
+  Input: _total Player score_ = 14, _total turn score_ = 8, Click _hault_
+  Output: _total player score_ = 22

-Implement functionality so if a user rolls a 1 their turn automatically ends
+Implement functionality so if a user rolls a 1 their turn automatically ends and their _total turn score score_ is reduced to 0
-  Input: Click _roll_ = 1
+  Input: Click _roll_ = 1 _turn ends_
-  Output total score = -- _turn ends_
+  Output total score = 8, _total player score_ = Unchanged

-Create a button that our user click to hault there turn and keep their current score
+Create a button that our user clicks to hault there turn and keep their current score
   Input: Click _hault_
   Output: total score = 22